Hebraic Methods of Biblical Interpretation

 For instance, the seven headed beast rising out of the sea in Revelation 13 is interpreted as Leviathan from other verses like Isa 27.1 and Psa 74.
 It is “parabolic” and more “regal” than the other levels.

-The last level is “Sowd” and it means “mystery or hidden.”
+The last level is “Sowd” and it means “mystery or hidden, secret, foundation.”
 It is the mystical level and is used a lot in the book of Revelation.
 It carries the idea of a “secret” and it is the deepest level of all four.
 The gospels of Matthew, Mark, Luke and John were written according to these four levels.
 In Ezekiel 1.10 we have the four living creatures described as having the face of a man, lion, ox and eagle.
 These will illustrate aspects of the Messiah seen in the four gospels.

 The book of Mark is written in the “peshat” level because he was a common guy, a laborer and a servant.
 He writes to common people, on his level, and presents Yeshua as the “ox” or Servant of the Lord.
 His style is “to the point” and appeals to the understanding of the common people.